hypo69/hypo/pytest/gemini/src/suppliers/gearbest/__init__.md

 #         graber.fetch_products("")
 #     assert "Input must be a non-empty string" in str(excinfo.value)

-# Important:  This example is illustrative.
+# Important:  This example is illuStartive.
 Actual tests
 #  will depend on the specifics of the Graber class.
 #  If Graber doesn't have methods, no tests are needed
 #  beyond checking the MODE constant.